-Program providers enter general information about TRE in the Provider TRE Input the Smartsheet form in Rent Guarantee Dashboard located https://app.smartsheet.com/b/publish?EQBCT=a09499a5ca154ef790baee31d36d c34f.
+Program providers enter general information about TRE in the Provider TRE Input form in the Rent Guarantee Smartsheet Dashboard located at: https://app.smartsheet.com/b/form/37012ac44bb34b25a997ad8e502658c5.
 TRE data must be entered within 20 calendar days from the end of each fiscal quarter (October 20, January 20, April 20, July 20).
 TRE data includes the number of persons referred to TRE, the number of persons that did not show up for their first class of TRE (no-show), the number of persons who completed TRE and the number of persons who were given a Rent Guarantee Certificate, which may or may not be the same number as the number of persons completing TRE.

-11. Records
+14. Records

-(A) Client File Documentation
+(A) Tenant File Documentation